Bzsmrf/sovits/README.md

 - Manually download model {for eminem only}<br>
 - git clone the repo
-- then put the .pth files and .config file in this file path <br>
+- then put the folder of eminem_model in this file path <br>
 so-vits-svc-fork\src\so_vits_svc_fork\inference
 - run main.py
 - choose a model naeme "Drake" "Eminem" "Kanye"